• Service Alert All Wichita Public Library locations will be closed Monday, February 17 in observance of Presidents Day.

 Kansas Senate

 Kansas has 40 Senate districts, including eight that comprise part of Wichita or Sedgwick County.
 Kansas senators are elected to a 4-year term with no term limit.
 The Senate meets in Topeka annually for approximately 90 days, beginning in January.
-All 40 seats are up for election in 2024.
+During the next election for Kansas Senate, in 2028, all 40 Senate seats are up for election.

 Kansas House of Representatives